nopnop2002/esp-idf-mqtt-camera/README.md

 # esp-idf-mqtt-camera
 MQTT camera for esp-idf.
-Take a photo via MQTT.
+Take a picture and Publish it via MQTT.

 ```
 git clone https://github.com/nopnop2002/esp-idf-mqtt-camera